garunski/see/README.md

 - **Multi-step workflow execution** - All tasks execute in sequence with full context passing
 - **CLI command execution** - Execute shell commands as workflow tasks
 - **User input support** - Interactively request and process user input during workflow execution
+- **System templates** - Pre-built workflow and prompt templates that can be cloned
 - **Task ordering** - Preserves exact workflow structure for correct task display order
 - **Audit trail** - Full tracking of task execution with timestamps and changes
 - **Context management** - Task outputs are automatically stored and available for inspection